tnsaul/telegraf-snmp/README.md

 # telegraf-snmp
-Using Telegraf SNMP Input Plugin and adding some ENUM and Starlark Processor configurations
+Using Telegraf SNMP Input Plugin and adding some ENUM and Starlark Processor configurations.